paulwizviz/mengawas/README.md

 Key data points for ensuring product quality are detailed [here](./docs/product_life.md).

-While some wineries manage the entire process from harvest to direct sales (as seen in Figure 1), the wine industry often involves a complex supply chain with multiple entities.
+While some wineries manage the entire process from harvest to direct sales (as seen in Figure 1), the wine industry often involves a complex supply chain with multiple participants.
 A detailed analysis of the supply chain is [here](./docs/supply_chain.md).

 ## Project Goals and Challenges